 The tracing facility in Ikarus preserves and shows tail recursion and distinguishes it from non-tail recursion by showing tail calls starting at the same line in which their parent was called.

 '''

 (trace-define (fact n)

 (trace-define (fact-aux n m)

 (if (zero? n) m (fact-aux (- n 1) ( n m))))

-(fact-aux n 1))

 '''

 3.6.
-TRACING 43
+TRACING 41

 Moreover, the tracing facility interacts well with continuations and exceptions.